How to Add New Custom Hotkeys to Windows 10

 You can also set up some window hotkeys with this package.

-- Click the Make the Current Window: drop-down list to expand it, as shown below.
+- Click the Make the Current Window: drop-down list to expand it.

 - Choose your action from the drop-down list.